 Champions For Learning, The Education Foundation of Collier County, has launched the Frank and Ellen Daveler Center for Innovation in Learning with a contribution of $500,000 from Frank and Ellen Daveler.

-The Frank and Ellen Daveler Center For Innovation in Learning is scheduled to be complete by Spring 2021.
+The Frank and Ellen Daveler Center For Innovation in Learning is now complete!

 Center For Innovation in Learning

 In 2016, Champions For Learning purchased the first floor of our office building.
 Thanks to the generosity of Mary Seaton Breese, Lavern Norris Gaynor and Mary Garwood Ingram, the space became the permanent home of Champions For Learning.
 Since then, Champions For Learning utilized two-thirds of the space and the other third had been occupied by a tenant, who has since moved.
 This gave Champions For Learning an opportunity to transform this additional space into a Center For Innovation in Learning.

 The new Center expands the capacity and opportunities for Champions For Learning to support collaboration and innovation with teachers, students, parents, volunteers and community partners.
 The expansion and renovation of the remainder of the first floor provides much needed space, technology and enhanced efficiency.

 For helping us create a welcoming environment in which teachers, students, families, parents, volunteers, and partners can collaborate.

 Corky & Chuck Carlsen